 As reported in Spectrum, a new focus is a sustainable solar-to-hydrogen approach concentrated on photoelectrochemical (PEC) water splitting.
 In PEC systems, which nominally generate no greenhouse gases, special catalyst materials absorb sunlight to directly split water into hydrogen and oxygen.
 But these devices have also been limited by low efficiencies and lifetime.

-A spin-out company from the University of Wollongong, , Hysata, has a capillary-fed electrolysis cell that can produce green hydrogen from water at 98% cell energy efficiency (40.4 kWh/kg hydrogen), well above International Renewable Energy Agency’s (IRENA) 2050 target for cell efficiency and significantly better than existing electrolyser technologies.
+A spin-out company from the University of Wollongong, , Hysata, has a capillary-fed electrolysis cell that can produce green hydrogen from water at 98% cell energy efficiency (40.4 kWh/kg hydrogen), well above International Renewable Energy Agency’s (IRENA) 2050 target for cell efficiency.

-The overall system design is simpler, leading to overall system efficiency of 95%, compared to about 75% for existing commercial electrolysers.
+The overall system design “capillary-fed electrolysis” (CFE) cell technology, is simpler, leading to overall system efficiency of 94%, compared to about 75% for existing commercial electrolysers.
 This simple system design also leads to low capital cost and high reliability.

 A New York Californian company, Plug Power has been in the news with providing electrolysers out of Rockhampton as the technology to build 2GW of hydrogen electrolysers.
 Their standard unit is a 1MW but comes as a modular system.
 The “Plug EX-4250D” model (10 x 1MW) produces a volume of 2,000 Nm3 / hour or mass of 4,250 kg / day with average Stack Efficiency of 49.9 kWh / kg